JasonBock/Rocks/docs/notes/Using Interceptors in Rocks for (Probably) All The Wrong Reasons.md

 }
 ```

 The only problem is getting a reference to the `private` field, `handlers`.
 This is typed as `Dictionary<int, List<HandlerInformation>>`.
-One thought is to create an `IMock` interfac in Rocks that every mock would explicitly implement:
+One thought is to create an `IMock` interface in Rocks that every mock would explicitly implement:

 ```csharp
 // Put all the attributes and comments on this to try